5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/flying.rst

 -------------

 * When heavily loaded, the `fly-by-wire system (FBW)⇗ <https://en.wikipedia.org/wiki/Fly-by-wire>`_ should be set correctly to lower allowable flight limits in order to save the structure: ``Mirage2000=>Options=> Change A/A to CHARGES``.
-* Afterburners engage when throttle moves past 85%.
+* Afterburners engage when throttle moves past 85% in real-life, 90% in-sim.
-* The 1700l droppable tanks are not supersonic.
+* The 1700l and 2200l droppable tanks are not supersonic, but the 1300l is.

 Flight Modes
 ============